Angie55/milestoneFour-chocify/TESTING.md

 - Total displays under items.
 - Link to the checkout works if I’m logged in.
 If I’m not logged in I am taken to the login page.

-##### Future devs

-- A limit to quantity that can be added connected to stock levels for each product.
-- Add simple red cross button to remove cart items.

 #### Checkout

 - The correct products with the correct quantities display.